SJSU-CS-systems-group/piman/monitoring/README.md

 ## Making the dashboard

 1. Create a new dashboard by clicking on the "plus" symbol in the menu to the left, and in the dropdown which appears, "Dashboard".

 2. In the new dashboard, click "Add new panel".
+A panel will allow you to organize the monitoring data.
 This will open a configuration page with many options.
+At the top you can edit the name of the panel.
 The main option to look for is within the first tab under the graph which appears, called "Query".
 Here is where you will specify which timeserie you would like to display on the panel.
+You simply click on 'select metric' and select a piece of data from one of the pis on the drop down menu.
+Each query displays only one statistic for each pi, so naturally you will need to add more queries with the '+ query' button to display the same statistic but for the other pis.

+3. On the right side, under 'visualization' there are options to modify how the data is viewed.
+The options include using a graph or a gauge.
+By default, a graph is chosen.
+The 'display' option underneath 'visualization' shows how each query is shown, and the default is a line.

+4. Directly on top of the graph there is a clock icon with a drop down menu where you can select the time frame that you want the data to be shown in.
+The icon with the down arrow on the farthest right gives the options of when to refresh the data.

-3. For more information on how to set up your panel, consult [this link](https://grafana.com/docs/grafana/latest/panels/add-a-panel/).
+5. For more information on how to set up your panel, consult [this link](https://grafana.com/docs/grafana/latest/panels/add-a-panel/).
+When you are finished with your panel, click save.

+6. You can add more panels to display other combinations of features that you would like to monitor.
+You can do this by clicking on the icon with the bar graph and plus symbol inside of it.

 ## Future Improvements
 - Add a table of contents and links to this README.